SquirrelEnjoyer23/MushroomLampV1/README.md

 Rotary encoder (can be mounted on a pcb if prefered)

-Led strip (12 inches, addressable, RGB, 5V, preferably 60 leds)
+Led strip (12 inches, addressable, RGB, 5V, preferably 60 leds) DEPENDING on your led strip you may need to cut connectors off

 **It is recommended to get high quality components especially for the splitter and the buck converter**